anttispitkanen/poetkoe-website/README.md

-# Poetkoe's website
+# Poetkoe's website (legacy)

-This is the source of my awesome artist website.
-See the page live at [poetkoe.com](http://poetkoe.com).
+This site is no longer in operation.
+See the new site at [poetkoe.com](http://poetkoe.com).

-Built using:
-* Meteor 1.4
-* React 15.1.0